Your Mama Told

 your writing career—may be the one you send

-my least favorite reviews for my first novel was written
+of my least favorite reviews for my first novel

-by the owner of an online Web site other than this
+was written by the owner of an online Web site other

-much from her critique.
-I kept in touch with her and
+I learned much from her critique.
+I kept in touch

-other method.
-Having said that, we know that is not
+any other method.
+Having said that, we know that is

-always possible and authors and readers can only spend
+not always possible and authors and readers can only

-so much time tracing down contact information on the
+spend so much time tracing down contact information

 you decide to do some tracking, though, try finding